Gamar-Rahman/AWS-CloudFront-Origin-Groups/README.md

 # AWS project: Understanding CloudFront Origin Groups

 ## Overview
-This lab demonstrates how to use **Amazon CloudFront Origin Groups** to build a highly available and resilient content delivery architecture.
+This project demonstrates how to use **Amazon CloudFront Origin Groups** to build a highly available and resilient content delivery architecture.

 We combine:
 - **Amazon S3 (Primary Origin)**